-Michael focuses his practice in commercial litigation, bankruptcy and insolvency, and other complex business disputes.
+Michael Dallaire focuses his practice on commercial litigation, bankruptcy and insolvency, and other complex business disputes.
 In addition to his broad-based commercial practice, Michael frequently represents Original Equipment Manufacturers (OEMs) and tiered automotive suppliers in supply chain litigation, financial restructurings, workouts, and asset sales.
 Additionally, he is included in Best Lawyers in America® “Ones to Watch” 2021.

 Michigan State UniversityB.A., 2010

 The Ohio State University, Moritz College of LawJ.D., 2014

 - The Ohio State Law Journal, Associate Editor

 - "Ones to Watch," Bankruptcy and Creditor Debtor Rights, Insolvency and Reorganization, 2021

 - FCA US LLC f/k/a Chrysler Group LLC

 - Magna International, Inc., and its affiliates